DBQ-SSD: Dynamic Ball Query for Efficient 3D Object Detection: Experiment

 \subsection{Evaluation on Waymo Dataset}

-To verify the generalization of our method, we further evaluate the performance on Waymo~\cite{waymo} dataset.
-Because Waymo scene is made up of the 360-degree point cloud which scale is larger than KITTI scene, we increase the input number of points by sampling from 16,384 to 65,536.
+To verify the generalization of our method, we further evaluate the performance on Waymo~\citep{waymo} dataset.
+Because Waymo scene is made up of the 360-degree point cloud whose scale is larger than KITTI scene, we increase the input number of points by sampling from 16,384 to 65,536.
 The batch size is set to 2 for each GPU.
 We train 30 epochs with 8 GPUs.
 Other settings are the same as the experiments of KITTI scene.

 As shown in Tab~\ref{tab:waymo_sota}, we report the performance and inference speed of our DBQ-SSD.
 As carrying out suitable supervision ({\em i.e.}, $\lambda$ = 0.05) for the detector, it achieves impressive performance in all classes.
 Especially, some categories achieve state-of-the-art accuracy in evaluation metrics or levels of difficulty.
-Meanwhile, it also improves the inference speed of efficient the baseline from 20 FPS to 27 FPS.
+Meanwhile, it also improves the inference speed of the efficient baseline from 20 FPS to 27 FPS.
 The results show that adaptively blocking redundant point features and activating high-quality point features are the key to endow our detector with efficient performance.
-When conducting larger scale of supervision for DBQ-SSD, it is capable of detecting objects with real-time speed (30 FPS) and achieves comparable accuracy.
-The real-time speed is significantly important in autonomous driving scene since low latency is indispensable condition for several applications like streaming perception~\cite{stream,streamyolov1,streamyolov2}.
+When conducting a larger scale of supervision for DBQ-SSD, it is capable of detecting objects with real-time speed (30 FPS) and achieves comparable accuracy.
 It can provide flexible configuration for practical applications to realize the best trade-off between accuracy and overhead cost.